Risk society: Environmental risks

-In 1986, right after the Chernobyl disaster, Ulrich Beck, a sociology professor at the University of Munich, published the original German text, Risikogesellschaft, of his highly influential and catalytic work (Suhrkamp, Frankfurt 1986).
+In 1986, right after the Chernobyl disaster, Ulrich Beck, a sociology professor at LMU Munich, published the original German text, Risikogesellschaft, of his highly influential and catalytic work (Suhrkamp, Frankfurt 1986).
 Risikogesellschaft was published in English as Risk Society: Towards a New Modernity in 1992.
 The ecological crisis is central to this social analysis of the contemporary period.
 Beck argued that environmental risks had become the predominant product, not just an unpleasant, manageable side-effect, of industrial society.

 Giddens and Beck argued that whilst humans have always been subjected to a level of risk – such as natural disasters – these have usually been perceived as produced by non-human forces.
 Modern societies, however, are exposed to risks such as pollution, newly discovered illnesses, crime, that are the result of the modernization process itself.
 Giddens defines these two types of risks as external risks and manufactured risks.
 Manufactured risks are marked by a high level of human agency involved in both producing, and mitigating such risks.

 As manufactured risks are the product of human activity, authors like Giddens and Beck argue that it is possible for societies to assess the level of risk that is being produced, or that is about to be produced.
 This sort of reflexive introspection can in turn alter the planned activities themselves.
 As an example, due to disasters such as Chernobyl and the Love Canal Crisis, public faith in the modern project has declined leaving public distrust in industry, government and experts.

 Social concerns led to increased regulation of the nuclear power industry and to the abandonment of some expansion plans, altering the course of modernization itself.
 This increased critique of modern industrial practices is said to have resulted in a state of reflexive modernization, illustrated by concepts such as sustainability and the precautionary principle that focus on preventive measures to decrease levels of risk.